 In a large cast-iron skillet, saute the bacon until most of the fat renders out.
 Drain off the excess fat if needed while it renders.
 Add the onion and saute until translucent and soft.
 Do NOT completely brown the bacon or carmelize the onion.
 Drain off the excess fat.
 Transfer to a large 6-quart Granite Ware roaster pan.
 Add the crushed tomatoes and the mushrooms with liquid from the cans.
 Bring to a boil and then reduce heat to simmer.
 Stir occasionally and cook for 1/2 hour, covered.

 Add the salt, garlic and cayenne to taste.

 Heat oven to 250° F.

-Boil pasta al dente, according to box directions with 1 teaspoon salt.
-Drain and transfer to a large 6-quart covered roaster pan with the sauce.
+While the sauce is cooking, boil the pasta al dente, according to box directions with 1 teaspoon salt.
+Drain (set aside, covered if necessary) and add to the roaster pan.
 Toss gently.

 Bake covered for 1 hour, stirring once at 1/2 hour.
 Remove from oven and let sit five minutes covered before serving.

 Serve with a nice side salad and garlic bread.

 The cookware indicated is exactly the same as in my grandmother’s kitchen back in the 1930s.
 Some things don’t need to be improved on.